-Procure online Continue to work in Continue to permitting and plan cooperation with provide timely review system and Rural Metro on efficient plan begin Commercial Safety review and implementation.
-Compliance. permitting process.
+Procure online permitting and plan review system and begin implementation.
+Continue to work in cooperation with Rural Metro on Commercial Safety Compliance.
+Continue to provide timely efficient plan review and permitting process.

 From an expense perspective, building safety services are currently provided through a thirdparty contract with Brown and Associates due to industry shortages in certified inspectors and building officials.
 Additionally, the Town will be looking to purchase and transition to digital permitting over the next fiscal year.